What should I tell my care team before I take this medication?

 Your condition will be monitored carefully while you are receiving this medication.

-You may need blood work while taking this medication.
+You may need blood work done while you are taking this medication.

-This medication can make you more sensitive to the sun.
+This medication can make you more sensitive to the sun during treatment and for 2 months after the last dose.
 Keep out of the sun.
 If you cannot avoid being in the sun, wear protective clothing and sunscreen.
 Do not use sun lamps, tanning beds, or tanning booths.

 This medication may increase your risk of getting an infection.
 Call your care team for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 Try to avoid being around people who are sick.